CoryParsnipson/sfml-test/README.md

 TODO
 ----
 * Encapsulate sf::Font and sf::Color into wrapper classes (for serialization and stuff)
-* Consider having Entities keep track of their own handle -> useful for ComponentAddedMessage and other things
-* Create new components
-   * both of these things below: consider making physics parts composites?
-      * need to upgrade physicscomponent to take list of bounding boxes
 * Work on adding animations
    * need to upgrade graphicscomponent to take in animations capability?

 * Rewrite ObjectPool class to dynamically allocate a block of memory and in place new everything to get rid of allocator requirement